hnm6500/Principal-Component-Analysis-Matlab/README.md

 # Principal-Component-Analysis-Matlab
 Linar Algebra Project.
 Use of Singular Value Decomposition for analysing data.
+Please the report to understand the project.